 Students can complete an undergraduate degree and the prerequisite coursework for admission to the MS Athletic Training program.
 An undergraduate degree in Kinesiology, the science of human movement, is ideal preparation for training in athletic training.
 UWM Kinesiology students take coursework in biomechanics, exercise physiology, motor behavior and control, and psychosocial aspects of human movement, which serve as important foundations for advanced training in the UWM MSAT program.
 Students also can explore the practical application of the scientific principles of human movement in correlate and elective coursework.

 The UWM Master of Science in Athletic Training (MSAT) is a graduate level professional program that prepares students to become credentialed Athletic Trainers.
 The MSAT program regularly hosts information sessions for undergraduate students.
-Students can learn more about the prerequisites for admission to the UWM MSAT program in this document: MSAT application and admissions procedure.
+Students can learn more about the prerequisites for admission to the UWM MSAT program in this site: MSAT application and admissions procedure.

 Students interested in a more direct path may apply to the Accelerated BS Kinesiology / MS Athletic Training program and complete their Bachelor's and Master's degree in 5 years.
 This program is for high performing students and entails completing 3 years as a Kinesiology undergraduate student and the moving into the MSAT program as a graduate student.
 At the end of the 4th year (the first in the MSAT program), the BS Kinesiology degree is conferred.
 Upon successful completion of years 4 and 5, students earn the MS in Athletic Training.